platformsh/platformsh-docs/docs/src/languages/php/extensions.md

    It can also be added to your Git repository if the file isn't publicly downloadable, although committing large binary blobs to Git is generally not recommended.

-2. Provide a custom `php.ini` file in the application root (as a sibling of your `.platform.app.yaml` file) that loads the extension using an absolute path.
+2. Provide a custom `php.ini` file in [your app root](../../create-apps/app-reference.md#root-directory) that loads the extension using an absolute path.
-   For example, if the extension is named `spiffy.so` and is in the root of your application, your `php.ini` file includes:
+   For example, if the extension is named `spiffy.so` and is in your app root, your `php.ini` file includes:

    ```ini